Windmills of Anglesey

 The first to be built was Rhyd-y-Groes in 1992.
 It consists of 24 turbines, which produce 7.2MW of power, enough for around 4000 homes.
 In 1996 the Trysglwyn wind farm was opened with 14 turbines producing 5.6MW to power 3000 homes, followed closely in 1997 by the 34 turbines of the Llyn Alaw site, producing a massive 20.4MW for 11,000 homes.

-The local council's "Energy Island" strategy aims to supplement these in the future with sustainable tidal power, biomass processors and possibly a replacement nuclear plant for Wylfa, which is due to close in 2014.
+The local council's "Energy Island" strategy aims to supplement these in the future with sustainable tidal power, biomass processors and possibly a replacement nuclear plant for Wylfa, which closed in 2015.
 Planning applications for a large number of wind turbines around the island have been submitted, but these are now facing considerable opposition by those worried about the effects on tourism and property prices.

 Further information on windmills